How do I use less water in the garden?

 Planning a waterwise garden

 Thoughtful planning and design at the outset can cut the need for artificial watering to an absolute minimum.
 For instance, lawns require lots more water to look their best compared with most other types of plants.
 Why not eliminate lawn altogether unless there is a very good reason such as providing a play area for children.
-Low maintenance ground covers such as native violet (Viola hederacea) will survive and look good with minimal watering.
+Low maintenance ground covers such as native grasses can survive and look good with minimal watering.
 Alternatively paving will not only eliminate the need for water but will also channel any rainwater runoff onto your garden.
+It is also possible to buy a whole truck load of chipped prunings from tree loppers to use as large scale mulched areas instead of lawn.
+The advantage of this is that as they rot down, rain water tends to be held in the soil and percolate down, rather than running straight off.

 Most plants, and particularly trees and shrubs, can become acclimatised to less water to the point where artificial watering can be eliminated altogether.
 While it is very desirable to ensure that new plantings are watered in initially to help them over any transplant shock, once a plant is established you can gradually reduce artificial watering to zero over a period of a couple of months.
 Growth may be reduced by this strategy, particularly during dry periods, but if there is reasonable natural rainfall the plants will still perform admirably.
 It must be said that there are a few exceptions such as fast growing annual flowers and vegetables that must have constant water to give a reasonable result